DiegelD/CarND-Path-Planning-Project/README.md

 #### Change Lange Cost (Comfort)
 An other problem during the development occurred.
 Sometimes the ego vehicle toggled between the lanes, because other lanes had a brief marginal velocity advantage.
-To sophisticated the lane change behavior on traffic jam situations so that the lane change takes place if a higher real advantage takes place.
+To sophisticated the lane change behavior on traffic jam situations so that the lane change just takes place if a real advantage occur.

-in `Cost.cpp`line `146`.
+line `146` in `Cost.cpp`.
 ```c
   if ((data["intended_lane"] <= car.lane_max) && (data["intended_lane"] >= car.lane_min))
   {